dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 `"super": ["<super-property>", "<super-property>, ...]`

 A property ***must*** be derived from at least one base property.
 The most generic base property that the DSP offers is _hasValue_.
-In addition the property may be a subproperty of properties defined in external or other ontologies.
+In addition, the property may be a subproperty of properties defined in external or other ontologies.
-External ontologies like `dcterms` or `foaf`must be defined in the "prefix"-section.
+External ontologies like `dcterms` or `foaf` must be defined in the "prefix" section.

-In this case the qualified name - including the prefix of the external or internal ontology- has to be given.
+In this case the qualified name - including the prefix of the external or internal ontology - has to be given.

 The following base properties are defined by DSP:

   - `hasValue`: This is the most generic base.
   - `hasLinkTo`: This value represents a link to another resource.
 You have to indicate the "_object_" as a prefixed name that identifies the resource class this link points to (a ":" prepended to the name is sufficient if the